Du4nG/SSG-2/content/posts/loop/index.md

 I guess we're related in more ways than one
 There's a fine line between ... and ...
-I like her better with her mouth shut tonight warmer than I was ready for
+I like her better with her mouth shut
+I want 3 times my normal sth - Done.
+Wait, what ?
+I should have asked for 5, is 4 still on the table There's a first time for everything tonight warmer than I was ready for
 Saw that coming from a mile away that's the neat part, you don't